igordanchenko/react-photo-album/README.md

 React Photo Album automatically generates `sizes` and `srcset` image attributes.
 In the case of SSR, React Photo Album includes `sizes` and `srcset` image attributes in the server-rendered markup, allowing browsers to pick images of the most appropriate resolution depending on their viewport size.
-To enable images with automatic resolution switching, simply provide smaller images in the photo `images` attribute.
+To enable images with automatic resolution switching, simply provide smaller images in the photo `srcSet` attribute.

 ```js
 import PhotoAlbum from "react-photo-album";